Everyone has their arch-enemy. Batman and the Joker. The Lakers and the Celtics. Coke and Pepsi.

 - Heavy vehicles

 As we said earlier, water will enter the asphalt’s foundation if cracks are left unchecked, leading to further damage.
-You can prevent this problem by repairing any cracks that form and committing to regular asphalt crack maintenance on your driveway.
+Regular driveway maintenance is critical to extending the life of your asphalt, so be sure to repair all cracks with asphalt crack sealer.

 How do I know when to repair?